rachitdani/Trading-Statergy/README.md

 # Code Blocks

-The project consists of the following functions:
+The project consists of the following Classes:

 ScriptData: This class fetches intraday stock data using the Alpha Vantage API.
 The data is also converted to data frames